Glenty-protocol/node-modules/README.md

 # node-modules

-@pancakeswap for frontend only
+@pancakeswap-main for frontend only

-@pancakeswap-libs for trade-ui and gigapool ui
+@pancakeswap-libs-trade for trade-ui

+@pancakeswap-libs-giga for giga-ui

 ### Tokens